archv1le/CTF-Write-Ups/VolgaCTF 2024 Qualifier/PQ/Solution.md

 # Solution
 - To solve this question you need to download the two files and open them.
 One contains a script, another contains an output after encryption process.
+- This is a RSA encryption.
+RSA is a type of asymmetric encryption, which uses two different but linked keys.
+In RSA cryptography, both the public and the private keys can encrypt a message.
+The opposite key from the one used to encrypt a message is used to decrypt it.

 ```
 from secret import flag